 This course explores major social policy challenges and issues confronting the societies in Asia, with a particular focus on Greater China.
 Adopting a comparative approach in analyzing policy formation and implementation, this course will enable students to understand the most recent developments related to major social policies like education, health, social welfare, labour and housing policies in Mainland China, Hong Kong, Taiwan, Macau and other selected societies in Asia.
-Students will be engaged in comparing and contrasting major social policy issues of selected Chinese societies, and appreciating the complexity of policy formation, implementation and evaluation from comparative perspectives.
+This course also introduces students to new policy areas, such as social innovation policies and social enterprise policies.
+Students will be engaged in comparing and contrasting major social policy issues of selected Asian societies, and appreciating the complexity of policy formation, implementation and evaluation from comparative perspectives.